HUM-331-Princeton/course/schedule.md

 Watch the lecture “Newspapers and Nations” posted to Canvas

 #### Pre-discussion readings:
-- Benedict Anderson, “Creole Pioneers,” in Imagined Communities: Reflections on the Origins and Spread of Nationalism, 3rd edition (New York: Zone Books, 2006), 47–65. [posted on canvas]
+- Benedict Anderson, “Creole Pioneers,” in _Imagined Communities: Reflections on the Origins and Spread of Nationalism_, 3rd edition (New York: Zone Books, 2006), 47–65. [posted on canvas]
-- Marcus Daniel, “John Fenno and the Constitution of a National Character,” in Scandal and Civility: Journalism and the Birth of American Democracy (Oxford: Oxford University Press, 2010), pp. 19–61. [posted on cavas]
+- Marcus Daniel, “John Fenno and the Constitution of a National Character,” in _Scandal and Civility: Journalism and the Birth of American Democracy_ (Oxford: Oxford University Press, 2010), pp. 19–61. [posted on cavas]

 ### April 14: Digital Humanities Lab
 __Special Guest:__ Kristen Starkowski on [Voyant Tools](https://voyant-tools.org/) and lexical analysis